Maurice Dobb: Economic thought

-In Dobb's Theories of Value and Distribution Since Adam Smith: Ideology and Economic Theory, he argued that marginal utility and individual satisfaction cannot determine prices, as marginalism suggests.
+In Dobb's Theories of Value and Distribution Since Adam Smith: Ideology and Economic Theory, he said that marginal utility and individual satisfaction cannot determine prices, as marginalism suggests.
 He saw a person's preferences and level of satisfaction as heavily dependent on individual wealth, so that marginal utility is determined by spending power.
 This, according to Dobb, was the distribution of wealth that could alone change prices, as price depended on how much someone would spend.
 So he argued that individual behaviour cannot influence prices, as there are many other factors such as labour and spending power to affect them.
-Dobb dismissed the market-socialist model of Oskar Lange and contributions of "neo-classical" socialists as illegitimate "narrowing of the focus of study to problems of exchange-relations."
+Dobb said the market-socialist model of Oskar Lange and contributions of "neo-classical" socialists were illegitimate "narrowing of the focus of study to problems of exchange-relations."